Sikhism in Greater Vancouver: History

 Around 1995 moderate Sikhs politically challenged more extremist Sikhs in gurdwaras in Vancouver and Surrey.
 A December 1996 attack on the Guru Nanak temple in Surrey led by extremists and a January 1997 fight occurred.
+The Ross Street Sikh temple still is in operation and the headquarters of the Khalsa Diwan Society is located next door to it.

 Varieties of Sikhism

-In 1988 Hugh Johnston wrote that there are political divisions and religious divisions within the Sikh community of Vancouver.
-In 2008 Elizabeth Kamala Nayar, the author of "Misunderstood in the Diaspora," stated that Vancouver media reporting on orthodox Sikhs is often negative and that orthodox Sikhs "are portrayed negatively as ‘backward’ and ‘violent’".
+Hugh Johnston, in 1988, wrote that there are political divisions and religious divisions within the Sikh community of Vancouver.
+In 2008 Elizabeth Kamala Nayar stated that Vancouver media reporting on orthodox Sikhs is often negative and that orthodox Sikhs "are portrayed negatively as ‘backward’ and ‘violent’."
 She also stated that journalists of mainstream publications in Canada often conflate "fundamentalist" Sikhism with the pro-Khalistan movement and "moderate" Sikhism with those opposed to the Khalistan movement; she explained that this occurred when the publications discussed religious conflicts in the Sikh community Vancouver as well as conflicts involving Sikhs throughout Canada.
 Nayar added that in Vancouver the wearing of turbans often is associated with Sikh fundamentalism.

 Gora Sikhs (White Sikhs) are present in Greater Vancouver.
 Many have attempted to gain involvement with Punjabi Sikhs.
-Nayar, in The Sikh Diaspora in Vancouver: Three Generations Amid Tradition, Modernity, and Multiculturalism, wrote that "For the most part, the Gora Sikh community functions separately from the Punjabi Sikh community."
+In her book The Sikh Diaspora in Vancouver: Three Generations Amid Tradition, Modernity, and Multiculturalism, Nayar wrote that "For the most part, the Gora Sikh community functions separately from the Punjabi Sikh community."
 Some Gora Sikhs have criticized a focus on Indian politics and the factionalism within Punjabi Sikh gurdwaras.